People attending Street Food Festival in Stalybridge

 Greater Manchester UKSPF funding allocation

-Core UKSPF funding will be used to support communities and place, local businesses and to boost people and skills, while Multiply is a new government-funded national programme to help adults aged 19+ who do not already have a Level 2 in Maths/Numeracy (or equivalent) to improve their numeracy skills.
+Core UKSPF funding was used to support communities and place, local businesses, and to boost people and skills.
+Multiply is a government-funded national programme designed to help adults aged 19+ who do not already have a Level 2 in Maths/Numeracy (or equivalent) to improve their numeracy skills.

-Greater Manchester's funding allocation is shown below.
-A full list of UKSPF funding allocations can be found on the UK Government website.
+A full breakdown of Greater Manchester's original funding allocation is shown below.
+You can find the full list of UKSPF allocations on the UK Government website.

 Funding Allocation